 pah-sta eh faj-o-le

-Pasta Fagioli – is a simple pasta and beans stew with some tomatoes that is thick in nature and can sometimes include onions, celery and carrots.
+- Pasta Fagioli – is a simple pasta and beans stew with some tomatoes that are thick in nature and can sometimes include onions, celery, and carrots.

 Add your beans to a container and add cold water until it is 4” over the top of the beans and let sit overnight.
 Simple drain, rinse and use!